apify/crawlee/website/blog/2024/google-search-crawler-draft/index.md

     poetry install
     ```

-## Crawler Development
+## Development of the Google Search scraper in Python

-### 1. Defining Data for Extraction
+### 1. Defining data for extraction

-First, let's define the scope of what we want to extract.
-Google's search results are quite heterogeneous now, featuring map widgets, notable people, company information, video blocks, popular questions, and much more.
-Let's limit ourselves to analyzing classic search results with rankings.
+First, let's define our extraction scope.
+Google's search results now include maps, notable people, company details, videos, common questions, and many other elements.
+We'll focus on analyzing standard search results with rankings.

 Here's what we'll be extracting:

 ![Search Example](./img/search_example.webp)

-Let's verify whether we can extract the necessary data from the page's HTML code or if we need deeper analysis or `JS` rendering.
+Let's verify whether we can extract the necessary data from the page's HTML code, or if we need deeper analysis or `JS` rendering.
 Note that this verification is sensitive to HTML tags:

 ![Check Html](./img/check_html.webp)